Cyia171/Lotus-Capital-Hub/README.md

 ## Getting Started

+Before you can access the IDO Launchpad, you must complete KYC/AML verification at lotuscapitalhub.com.
+If approved, you will be granted access and can follow these steps to get started:

-To get started with the IDO Launchpad, simply connect your MetaMask wallet to the platform.
-Once connected, you can browse through the available IDO projects and invest in your preferred project.
+1. Connect your MetaMask wallet to the platform.
+2. Once connected, you can browse through the available IDO projects and invest in your preferred project.

+## Technical Implementation
+The IDO Launchpad platform is built using TypeScript and JavaScript for the front-end, and Solidity for the smart contracts on the BNB Chain.
+The user interface is developed using HTML, CSS, and JavaScript frameworks such as React and Redux.
+Currently, the platform is hosted on Netlify, but we are planning to move to IPFS for decentralized and distributed hosting.

+We welcome contributions and suggestions from developers and community members to help us improve and optimize the technical implementation of the platform.
+If you have any technical expertise or experience with the technologies used in our platform, please feel free to contribute to the project.

 ## AML/KYC Verification